vmware/differential-datalog/doc/language_reference/language_reference.md

 `val` and bind the result to new variable `mac`, while filtering out those values that do not parse to a valid Ethernet address.

-The fifth form is a flat map operation, which expands each record in the relation computed so far to a set of records, computes a union of all sets and binds a record in the resulting relation to a fresh variable, e.g.:
+The fifth form is a flat-map operation, which expands each record in the relation computed so far to a set of records, computes a union of all sets and binds a record in the resulting relation to a fresh variable, e.g.: